 Once your application has been received and approved, you will be able to select your exam sections.

-From the National Association of State Boards of Accountancy (NASBA), you will receive a payment coupon.
+You will receive a payment coupon from the National Association of State Boards of Accountancy (NASBA).
 You can submit the payment coupon and fee to NASBA.

 The fees for the CPA exam itself in California are:

 Lastly, you will have to pay separately for the California ethics exam.
-This fee is $150.
+The fee is $175 to $195, depending on whether you pick online study materials or textbook format.

 California CPA exam schedule